rkretales/rkretales/README.md

 ### I am currently doing freelance as a Unity Game Developer.
 Email me at rkretales@gmail.com if you're interested

 Unfortunately some of the projects I have worked are either on a different account or on Azure DevOps so the contribution activity you see on my profile is inaccurate.
+Some of the projects I have worked on are under an NDA.

+Quick Summary / FAQ:

+- I am an undergrad student waiting for graduation, I am doing freelance to pay off my student loans.
+- Currently looking to transition into software engineering.
+- Yes, I work everyday.
+Yes, I would like more work.
+Yes, I manage my time effectively 🤣

 <!--
 **rkretales/rkretales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.